fuingcrazy/Wayformer-NuPlan/README.md

 1. Wayformer official source code is not available, I studied and reproduced every methods in the original paper and tested its performance on open sourced dataset, this work can be a good reference for those who want to learn motion forecasting for AVs.
 2. Improved model performance.
 Added positional encoding before earlyfusion, relace random queries with ego vehicle history trajectory feature + multimodal longitudinal proposals.
 The model achieves fADE6:1.08,mADE:0.4,MR:0.09 on nuplan mini split.
 3. Added other loss functions(L1-smooth, log-prob gaussian) to regulate output trajectories and probabilities, smoothness and drivable routes are more encouraged.
+### Updates:
+2025.8.9 Modified `Wayformer.py` and `utils.py` to replace full ego car history with dropout features(imitation learning's limits), correct the "best index" expression, use the traj with the highest score provided by Wayformer instead of that is the closest to GT.
 ## Environment Set Up
 Setup the nuPlan dataset following the [offiical-doc](https://nuplan-devkit.readthedocs.io/en/latest/dataset_setup.html).
 Prepare conda environment:
 ```shell